PopovEvgeniy/freestriprelocshell/readme.txt

 License

-This program distributed under GNU GENERAL PUBLIC LICENSE.
+This program is distributed under GNU GENERAL PUBLIC LICENSE.

 Prepare for work

-You can download STRIP RELOC here: http://www.jrsoftware.org/striprlc.php Put the executable file of STRIP RELOC to FREE STRIP RELOC SHELL directory before first start.
+You can download STRIP RELOC here: http://www.jrsoftware.org/striprlc.php Put the executable file of STRIP RELOC in the FREE STRIP RELOC SHELL directory before the first start.

 Contact

-You can send me a letter to tuzik87@inbox.ru
+You can send me a letter at tuzik87@inbox.ru.

 About program modification

-Source code included in source.zip archive.
+The code is included in the source.zip archive.
 It can be compiled under Lazarus 2.2.6 or higher.

 Change log

-0.1 — Initial version
+0.1 — Initial version.
-0.2 - Small changes in source code and interface
+0.2 — Small changes in the source code and interface.
-0.3 - StripReloc checking added
+0.3 — StripReloc checking added.
-0.4 - 0.6 - Small changes in source code
+0.4 — 0.6 — Small changes in the source code.
-0.7 - Few bugs fixed
+0.7 — Few bugs has been fixed.
-0.8 - Totally program rewrote
+0.8 — Program was totally rewritten.
-0.9 - Russian localization removed
+0.9 — Russian localization is removed.
-1.0 - Small changes.
-Windows 9x support dropped
+1.0 — Small changes.
+Windows 9x support has been dropped.
-1.0.1 - Small changes
+1.0.1 — Small changes.
-1.0.1.0.1 – Documentation updated
+1.0.1.0.1  — Documentation updated.
-1.0.2 - 1.0.7 - Small changes
+1.0.2  — 1.0.7 — Small changes.
-1.0.8 - Small bug fixed
+1.0.8 — Small bug fixed.
-1.0.9 - Small changes
+1.0.9 — Small changes.
-1.0.9.1 – Documentation updated
+1.0.9.1 — Documentation updated.
-1.1 - StripReloc checking removed
+1.1 — StripReloc checking has been removed.
-1.2 - 1.2.3 - Small changes
+1.2 — 1.2.3 — Small changes.
+1.2.3.1 — Documentation updated.